Understanding How COVID-19 Widens the Justice Gap

 More resources and information

-Some of the information in this article was presented in a free WebJunction webinar in June on “Libraries Prepare to Answer Civil Legal Questions in Times of Crisis.”
+Some of the information in this article was presented in a free WebJunction webinar “Libraries Prepare to Answer Civil Legal Questions in Times of Crisis.”
 You can find a list of helpful resources on the webinar page.
-Visit oc.lc/legal-justice to learn more about how your library can create more access points to civil legal justice for your community, to enroll in the new course series Creating Pathways to Civil Legal Justice, and to explore more on WebJunction and Legal Service Corporation’s training initiative Improving Access to Civil Legal through Public Libraries.
+Visit oc.lc/legal-justice to learn more about how your library can create more access points to civil legal justice for your community, to enroll in the course series Creating Pathways to Civil Legal Justice, and to explore more on WebJunction and Legal Service Corporation’s training initiative Improving Access to Civil Legal through Public Libraries.